dkull/naive-language-benchmark/README.md

 Pull requests are welcome to point out blatantly slow aspects(eg. "that type of cast is slow in language X", "that compiler option makes it slow/fast").
 Minor improvements are not the point, any speedup due to a compiler flag or tweaking something obvious/simple should provide a noticeable speed improvement.
-All language have to use a static set of compiler flags for that language - no benchmark specific flags.
+All languages have to use a static set of compiler flags specific for that language - no benchmark specific flags.
-Any change should be "trivial" (obious to a total newbie to the language).
+Any change should be "trivial" (obious to a newbie to the language).

-Compiler flags are selected naively on the basis of "optimize everything!", they are not A/B tested extensively.
+Compiler flags are chosen naively on the basis of "optimize everything - simply!", they are not A/B tested extensively.
 They are mostly found by some searching and from man pages.

 Run:
 ```